 So I started stuffing my backpack pockets with any plastic water bottles I saw and one of my hiking partners quickly noticed.
 She handed me some plastic bags, “thanks for what you’re doing, take this!”.
 I’m glad someone had thought about bringing some, I was very thankful.

 I quickly filled one bag, then two bags… The first part of the trail was less often hiked, I thought this was a lot of trash but oh boy was I wrong.

 On the second part of the trail, we encountered loads of it in stashes, any place where one would rest to eat snacks was littered with garbage.
-It looked something like this.

 It’s not much effort to pick it up, but some people might say there’s no point because people will keep littering anyway.

 My father in law, who was on the hike with me thinks just like this.
 He’s not the one to litter but he won’t stop to pick it up.